CAR-T treatments have not yet been globally trialled for use in T-cell lymphoma, due to the

 We are supporting research to produce and manufacture this novel CAR-T product at scale, and to then undertake a world-first clinical trial of this cellular product in patients with cutaneous T-cell lymphoma.

-Thank you to the Eva & Les Erdi Humanitarian Charitable Foundation, Perpetual IMPCT Philanthropy and anonymous donors for their support.
+Thank you to the Eva & Les Erdi Humanitarian Charitable Foundation, Perpetual IMPACT Philanthropy and anonymous donors for their support.

-Three year project of $600,000 is needed (grant application is for 2 of the 3 years)
+Three year project of $600,000 is needed (funding is still needed for year 3)